There are many powerful catalysts in the market: Nomad Foods Limited (NOMD) can be one of them - The Dwinnex

 Earnings Estimates

-The firm’s stock currently is rated by 10 analysts.
+Current recommendations for the stock of the company come from 10 analysts.
 On average, analysts expect EPS of $0.43 for the current quarter, with a high estimate of $0.46 and a low estimate of $0.39, while EPS last year was $0.4.
 The consensus estimate for the next quarter is $0.4, with high estimates of $0.43 and low estimates of $0.36.

 Analysts are recommending an EPS of between $1.7 and $1.67 for the fiscal current year, implying an average EPS of $1.68.
 EPS for the following year is $1.81, with 10 analysts recommending between $1.89 and $1.71.